Double killer facing life in jail for a second time

 After Watts’ plea at the Old Bailey, Judge Mark Lucraft KC adjourned sentencing to a date to be fixed in January and said the only sentence that could be passed for both defendants was a life sentence.

-It means Sansom is facing his second life sentence after robbing and slashing the neck of a minicab driver in the 1990s to buy Christmas presents.
+It means Sansom is facing his second life sentence, after being jailed for robbing and slashing the neck of a minicab driver in the 1990s to buy Christmas presents.

+He was freed from prison on licence in 2019 after his case was considered by the Parole Board, and was under probation supervision when he killed for a second time.

 The two were said to have known Ms Mayhew, who lived in New Addington, on the outskirts of Croydon.